AWtnb/spotline/README.md

 In `settings.json` :

 + Opacity of unselected lines can be modified with `spotline.opacity` .
-+ If `spotline.asTypeWriter` is `true`, keep first selection in the center of window.
++ If `spotline.asTypewriter` is `true`, keep first selection in the center of window.

 ## Planned feature